nikolasdion/wxr2md/README.md

 ## Limitations:

 - only tested with WXR version 1.2 and a limited set of exports, so might not be compatible for all WXR files
-- `post_date` and `post_modified` is in local timezone, but the date in the markdown body seemed like it's in UTC, even though it's not
+- `date` and `modified` is in local timezone and does not include timezone data
-- authors are not included in metadata
 - blog information is not outputed anywhere (e.g. description, url, etc)
-- no option to customise the format of markdown or file name
+- no option to customise the output file names and folder structures

 ## Building